 The application process details the steps you’ll go through in order to apply to your program.
 Please note, you need to apply to, and be accepted, to an NIC program before you can register for an individual course or courses.
 For registration information see the registration page.

 If you have questions Recruiters are available to help you through the application process.
-Call 1-800-715-0914 (toll-free in Canada), email email@example.com or book an online appointment.
+Call 1-800-715-0914 (toll-free in Canada), email email@example.com.

 Step 1: Check Admission Requirements